48 COVID-19 vaccine clinics to open across Interior Health - BC Local News

 IH will contact individuals when their second dose is due, after about four months, allowing them to make another appointment.

-While IH is expecting the majority of individuals to come to clinics, it is working with known clients who need accommodations due to mobility issues.
+While IH expects the majority of individuals to come to clinics, it is working with known clients who need accommodations due to mobility issues.
 Those plans could involve home visits if required.

 Despite the concerns of many regarding vaccine efficacy rates, recipients will not be able to choose which vaccine they get.